-Routine home care is a basic level of care that is provided to a patient wherever they call home.
+Routine Home Care is a basic level of care that is provided to patients wherever they call home.
 Our care team comes to you in order to ensure that your needs are met.

 Sometimes family members or full-time caregivers need a break for various reasons.
-Respite care is provided for the hospice patient at an inpatient facility or a nursing home setting in order to provide necessary relief for family members.
+Respite Care is provided for hospice patients at an inpatient facility or nursing home setting in order to give necessary relief to family members.
 This level of care can be continuously provided for up to five days.

 General Inpatient Care is care that is provided at a hospital due to various factors that make pain control and symptom management impossible to provide at home.

-Continuous care is an intensive level of care provided on a short-term basis to a patient in their home up to 24 hours a day.
+Continuous Care is an intensive level of care provided on a short-term basis to patients in their homes up to 24 hours a day.
 This level of care is provided during times of medical crisis in order to keep you comfortable at home.

 Heart of Hospice covers all medications and supplies that are related to the hospice diagnosis.
 We also offer extended support through our social workers, spiritual care team, and volunteers.
 In addition to these services, we provide thirteen months of bereavement care and support to those who are transitioning through the loss of a loved one.

-The hospice nurse will obtain an order for your medications from the physician.
-Heart of Hospice has a contracted pharmacy that provides the medicines related to your primary diagnosis and are included in the hospice formulary.
-The nurse will review the medication supply with you on visits to ensure you have the medications needed.
+Our hospice nurses will obtain an order for your medications from the physician.
+Heart of Hospice has a contracted pharmacy that provides the medicines related to your primary diagnosis that are included in the hospice formulary.
+Your nurse will review the medication supply with you on visits to ensure you have the medications needed.
 Your hospice team members will work with you to individualize interventions to effectively manage symptoms.
-Interventions may include medications or other treatments to decrease pain, manage symptoms of infection, alleviate constipation, improve sleep patterns, and help to improve your overall comfort.
+Interventions may include medications or other treatments to decrease pain, manage symptoms of infection, alleviate constipation, improve sleep patterns, and help improve your overall comfort.